UrbanCode/plugin-docs-paac/docs/index.md

 ### Version 2.0
 * Output json file is pretty printed.

 * Added support to pass comments while uploading a process.
-The comments are mandatory when an user has **"Require a Comment For Process Design Changes"** enabled in the system settings of DevOps Deploy.Comments should be enclosed in double quotes.
+The comments are mandatory when an user has **`Require a Comment For Process Design Changes`** enabled in the system settings of DevOps Deploy.Comments should be enclosed in double quotes.

+    **Syntax:**

+    ```sh
-    **Syntax:** `<upload-command> <username> <password> <server-url> <input-file> "comments to add while updating process"`
+    <upload-command> <username> <password> <server-url> <input-file> "comments to add while updating process"
+    ```

+    **Example:**

+    ```sh
-    **Example:** `upload-generic-process admin admin http://localhost:8443 simple-shell-process.json "Changed the Regex in shell step to process only text files."`
+    upload-generic-process admin admin http://localhost:8443 simple-shell-process.json "Changed the Regex in shell step to process only text files."
+    ```

 * Added Support to inject the value of a plugin property from a separate file if a user needs.
-The file path should be prefixed with **scriptFile/** in the respective Json or Yaml files as shown in below Examples:
+The file path should be prefixed with **`scriptFile/`** in the respective Json or Yaml files as shown in below Examples:

     ```json5
     {